TCP_IEA_LOGO

 MARKET INCENTIVES

-The RES 2 Ministerial Decree 06/19/2024 was issued to support the production of renewable electricity from innovative technologies or with high generation costs, through the definition of incentives that stimulate their competitiveness and allow them to contribute to achieving the 2030 decarbonisation objectives.
+With the Decree of 7 August 2025, the Ministry of the Environment and Energy Security (in agreement with the Ministry of Agriculture) introduced amendments to the RES 2 Decree (Decree 06/19/2024), which was issued to support the production of renewable electricity from innovative technologies or with high generation costs, through the definition of incentives that stimulate their competitiveness and allow them to contribute to achieving the 2030 decarbonisation objectives.
 The objective of the RES 2 is to build 4.6 GW of plants by 31 December 2028 using a series of technologies, including energy plants from tidal energy, wave motion, other forms of marine energy and offshore floating PV, with a dedicated quota of 200 MW.
-The first competitive procedure for such technologies is expected in 2025.
+The first competitive procedure for such technologies is expected in 2026.

 PUBLIC FUNDING PROGRAMMES

-The "Green Islands Program" was launched from the Ministry of the Environment and Energy Security.
+The “Green Islands Program” was launched by the Ministry of the Environment and Energy Security.
 The Program has a budget of 200 million Euros provided by Investment 3.1 of the National Recovery and Resilience Plan (PNRR), Mission 2 Component 1.
 The Program is aimed at promoting the improvement and strengthening, in environmental and energy terms, the Municipalities of the 19 smaller non-interconnected Islands, through the promotion of renewable energies, the implementation of integrated energy and water efficiency projects, sustainable mobility, waste cycle management and circular economy.
 The Program is aimed at the 13 Municipalities of the 19 non-interconnected smaller islands.
-Among the projects presented by the municipalities in April 2022, the installations of systems for the production of renewable energy from wave motion are planned on two islands.
-In September 2022, through a directorial decree a formal approval was given to the presented projects, which will have to be realized in the upcoming years.
+Among the projects presented by the municipalities in April 2022, the installation of systems for the production of renewable energy from wave motion is planned on two islands.
+In September 2022, through a directorial decree, a formal approval was given to the presented projects, which will have to be realized by August 2026.